analyticascent/data-syllabus/README.md

 **Background:**
 ---

-I originally made this with prepping for coding bootcamps in mind, but this could be used by anyone who wants to self-study or prepare for data science courses.
+I originally made this with prepping for coding bootcamps in mind, but this could be used by anyone who wants to self-study or prepare for data science courses in general (degree or bootcamp).

 &nbsp;

 ## 1. Online Prep

 These are sites with courses I have either already used or plan to use.
-I chose Codecademy and Datacamp because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need.
+I chose them because they take a more modular approach to how you learn a given topic - that is, you can stick to something specific rather than having to take an entire course track for the tidbits you actually need.

 &nbsp;